ICHEC/QNLP/misc/README.md

 # Miscellaneous Tools and Build Instructions

 This directory consists of subdirectories which contain useful tools for tuning and analysing the parallel performance of your application.
-It also has a subdirectory with detailed build instructions for building the QNLP library on MacOS.
+It also has a subdirectory with detailed build instructions for the QNLP library on MacOS.
+Finally, a directory with a SLRUM job script for conducting strong scaling experiments on the end to end application is provided.

- your environment for a potentially significant performance improvement when using Intel-QS in a HPC environment.
-Instructions and scripts for running Intel's parallel profiling tools are provided in `perf_analysis`.
-Instructions for building the QNLP libarary on MacOS are provided in `MacOS_build_instructions/README.md`.

 ## Performance Optimisations: MPI Autotuining